Birth of Jesus Timeline

 The Magi arrive in Jerusalem and are important enough dignitaries to warrant an immediate audience with Herod the Great.
 Since the star that has led them on their journey has disappeared, they seek any information he can provide regarding the King they are seeking.
 The size of their caravan, which includes armed soldiers, alarms both Herod and the city (Matthew 2:1 - 3).
 Herod immediately sets out to gather all the city's chief priests and scribes (verse 4).

 After Mary's forty days of impurity after Jesus' birth are completed (Leviticus 12:1 - 4), she and Joseph travel to Jerusalem so that Jesus can be presented to God in the temple (Luke 2:22 - 24).
 While at the temple Simeon blesses the family and gives several prophecies (verses 25 - 35).
-A prophetess named Anna recognizes the Savior and tells others concerning him (verses 36 - 38).
-The family heads back to Bethlehem.
+A prophetess named Anna recognizes the Savior and informs others concerning him (verses 36 - 38).
+After their interactions at the temple the family heads back to Bethlehem.

-The star the Magi saw, which had disappeared, appears again when they leave Jerusalem!
-It shines and moves before them such that it leads them directly to a home (not a stable!) where they find Mary and Jesus (Matthew 2:9 - 11).
-They present their gifts to the family.
+The star the Magi saw, which had disappeared, shows up again when they leave Jerusalem!
+It shines and moves before them (evidence that the star was not a celestial event) such that it leads them directly to a home (not a stable!) where they can what they are seeking (Matthew 2:9 - 11).
+After discovering where Christ is located, they present their gifts of gold, frankincense and myrrh to the family.

 The Magi, although they had planned to return to Jerusalem and report what they found to Herod, are warned in a dream not to do so.
 They take another route back home that bypasses Jerusalem (Matthew 2:12).